Avenged Sevenfold: Life Is But a Dream... (since 2018)

+Artistry

 Musical style and influences

-Members of Avenged Sevenfold cite In Flames, Metallica, Iron Maiden, Megadeth, Slayer, Mr. Bungle, Elton John, Leonard Cohen, At the Gates, Helloween, Dream Theater, Pennywise, NOFX, Pantera, Def Leppard, Guns N' Roses, The Beatles, Anthrax, Testament, Black Sabbath, Led Zeppelin, and the Rolling Stones as influences.

-The band has been categorized under several genres of heavy and extreme music, primarily heavy metal, alternative metal, hard rock, progressive metal (most notably in their album The Stage), metalcore (in their first two albums), power metal, and speed metal.
 Avenged Sevenfold's musical style has consistently evolved throughout the duration of the band's career.
+As a result, the band has been categorized under several genres of heavy and extreme music, primarily heavy metal, alternative metal, hard rock, and progressive metal (most notably in their album The Stage).
+Members of the band cite In Flames, Metallica, Iron Maiden, Megadeth, Slayer, Mr. Bungle, Elton John, Leonard Cohen, At the Gates, Helloween, Dream Theater, Pennywise, NOFX, Pantera, Def Leppard, Guns N' Roses, the Beatles, Anthrax, Testament, Black Sabbath, Led Zeppelin, and the Rolling Stones as influences.

-Initially, the band's debut album Sounding the Seventh Trumpet consisted almost entirely of a metalcore sound.
-However, there were several deviations from this genre, most notably in "Streets", which shows a punk rock style, and "Warmness on the Soul", which is a piano ballad.
-On Waking the Fallen, the band displayed a metalcore style once more, but added more clean singing and leaned a bit more towards metal and bit less close to hardcore.
+The band's initial style in their first two albums was primarily categorized as metalcore, which according to Johnny Loftus of AllMusic, also "freely incorporated emo, screamo and post-hardcore elements."
+The band's debut album Sounding the Seventh Trumpet, while consisting largely of a hardcore or metalcore sound, has several deviations from this genre, most notably in "Warmness on the Soul", which is a piano ballad.
+On Waking the Fallen, the band continued the metalcore style, but incorporated more clean singing, and leaning more towards heavy metal than hardcore punk.
+According to M. Shadows, "We had two intentions.
+We wanted to be the heaviest and most melodic band at that time.”
 In the band's DVD All Excess, producer Andrew Murdock explained this transition: "When I met the band after Sounding the Seventh Trumpet had come out before they had recorded Waking the Fallen, M. Shadows said to me 'This record is screaming.
 The record we want to make is going to be half-screaming half-singing.
 I don't want to scream anymore.
 And the record after that is going to be all singing'."
+Zacky Vengeance recalled the transition: "Waking was the first time we pushed [Shadows] to sing more.
+I remember at the beginning of [the album cycle], he was all screaming, and one time he was, like, kind of dicking around, singing the melody instead of screaming, and we were like, ‘Dude, you have to sing that!’
+And so he did, and it was incredible, you know, and then we were like, ‘OK, all right, we’re allowed to fucking sing.
+If you have a good voice, you don’t have to scream just to scream.'"